rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

 "The Area" lies on the other side of a place the The Obsidian Peak.
 A series of spline-like mountains of obsidian and granite.
 It twists and winds while leaving hundreds of feet overhead of rock and sky.
-The party must make a series of (2-4) navigation checks based on how good they do DC 14 Surv Check, if they fail everyone must make a DC 13 Dexterity Save or take 1d6 Slashing damage from having to do various maneuvers.
+The party must make a series of (2-4) navigation checks based on how good they do DC 14 Survival Check, if they fail everyone must make a DC 13 Dexterity Save or take 1d6 Slashing damage from having to do various maneuvers.

-After arriv
+After arriving there they find large sections of veins leading out of the rocks and to two buildings.
+A small barn like building with 2 bedrooms, and
+A wood and stone tower about a hundred feet from the barn.

+As they approach the tower they see a large hole headed deeper into the earth, with veins on every surface.

 ---
 <span style="color:#ffff00">Session Reminders: </span>